NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

 = 18 2015xxxx =
+* New: Multiple roles can now be selected.
+Check that your role settings are correct.
 * Serbian translation.
 Credit Borisa Djuraskovic at www.webhostinghub.com.
 * Fix: Recreate child posts that have been deleted but not unlinked.
 This is a workaround for a rare condition.